Britain approves first new coal mine in decades

 Britain, the cradle of the industrial revolution, once employed 1.2 million people at nearly 3,000 collieries.
 Its last deep-pit mine closed in 2015.

-(Reporting by Sachin Ravikumar and Muvija M; additional reporting by Susanna Twidale, William James and Kylie MacLellan, Editing by Michael Holden)
+(Reporting by Sachin Ravikumar and Muvija M; Additional reporting by Susanna Twidale, William James and Kylie MacLellan; Editing by Michael Holden and Deepa Babington)

 ((saisachin.r@tr.com; Twitter: @sachinr27;))